-Note: The ASU Psychology Clinic is currently unable to do assessments, however we are able to offer therapy via telehealth.
+The AppState Psychology Clinic is offering in-person assessments and some in-person therapy.
+We are also able to offer therapy via telehealth.
 See Telehealth or contact us for more information.

 The ASU Psychology Clinic offers comprehensive psychological assessment services for children, adolescents, and adults with a variety of psychological concerns, including:

 - Intellectual abilities